 “We are delighted to enter into this agreement to enable qualified Bemidji students to study law at Mitchell Hamline School of Law on an accelerated basis,” he said.
 “At Mitchell Hamline, we are committed to serving students from every part of the state, and we are very pleased that we are becoming the law school of choice for students throughout the Minnesota State system.”

 The “3+3” transfer program will require BSU students to complete a minimum of 92 undergraduate credits before transferring to Mitchell Hamline.
 There, students will complete both their final year of undergraduate coursework and their first year of law school, transferring between 12 and 28 upper-level credits back to BSU to complete their bachelor’s degree.
-After this crossover year, students will then spend two additional years at Mitchell Hamline, allowing them to complete both their undergraduate and law degrees in just six years.
+After this crossover year, students will then spend three additional years at Mitchell Hamline, allowing them to complete both their undergraduate and law degrees in just six years.

 Students in any BSU department or program who have an interest in law school can potentially participate in the transfer partnership, although they must be admitted into Mitchell Hamline under the school’s normal process.